tytydraco/yessleep/out/A_Killer_Gave_Us_a_List_of_Instructions_We_Have_to_Follow_or_More_Will_Die_Part_4.md

 The creature laughs, a horrifying, gurgling sound.
 "La reina sabe… Los juegos terminan hoy… Castillo… el soplón."
 (The queen knows… The games end today… Castillo… the rat.)

 Its words cut deeper than any physical wound could, unraveling years of buried secrets.
 The revelation shatters the last vestige of restraint in me. “¿Cómo sabes sobre eso? ¿Quién eres?”
+(How do you know about that?
+Who are you?)

 For years, I lived a double life.
 To everyone else, I was Detective Ramón Castillo, a straight-laced cop, a family man who did the job by the book.
 But beneath that facade, I was something else entirely—a ghost in the machine.